andrewpbray/scheduled-posts/README.md

 This filter adds `draft: true` to the document metadata if the `date` field is in the future.
 This can be used to schedule posts for a blog or any type of document

-Details:

-1. The `date` field on the document is compared to the system time on the computer that renders document.
-Both are in the Unix time format, so it necessary than `data-format: "X"` is used.
+More specifically, the `date` field on the document is compared to the system time on the computer that renders document.
+Both are in the Unix time format, so it necessary than `data-format: "X"` is used either within the metadata of the document itself or in `_quarto.yml`.

-2. While this extension was designed to schedule posts for a Quarto blog, it can be sure to schedule any content for a Quarto website.
-Upon rendering a website project, any document with `draft: true` will not be rendered.

 ## Example